 Which Features Should I Choose?

-Pin vices come in a range of styles, useful in slightly different ways.
+Pin vices come in a range of styles, used in slightly different ways.

 - Mini drills or pin vises without revolving heads are more difficult to use one-handed, but two-handed use usually gives better control over the straightness of the drill for use with smaller bits.